 Taste Test at the Source: Visit Champagne

 The town of Reims is just northeast of Paris, and with the TGV, it’s less than an hour’s train ride from the Gare de l’Est station.
 Why not take a quick trip to see the famous underground cellars and visit the champagne houses in person?
-Champagne Pommery offers a great tour, and there are plenty of other top houses to visit as well, including Charles Heidsieck, Louis Roederer, Ruinart, Taittinger and Veuve Clicquot.
+Champagne Pommery offers a great trip, and there are plenty of other top houses to visit as well, including Charles Heidsieck, Louis Roederer, Ruinart, Taittinger and Veuve Clicquot.
 Also, make sure to check out the town’s cathedral and famous “smiling angel.”

 Korinne Munson is a New York–based champagne expert who has worked for Veuve Clicquot and was the brand ambassador for Champagne Krug.